Your cart is currently empty!

 Almonds In Biblical Times

-The book of Genesis contains one notable mention.
-In Genesis 43:11, when Jacob’s sons journey to Egypt during a famine, they carry gifts for the ruler, not knowing that he is their brother Joseph.
-Among these gifts are “the best products of the land, a little balm, a little honey, spices and myrrh, some pistachio nuts, and almonds.”
-The inclusion of almonds in this list reflects their status as a prized and valuable commodity, fitting for a gift to a high-ranking official.
+There is a significant reference in the book of Genesis.
+In Genesis 43:11, Jacob’s sons travel to Egypt during a famine and bring gifts for the ruler there, unaware that he is their brother Joseph.
+Included in these gifts are “the best products of the land, a little balm, a little honey, spices and myrrh, some pistachio nuts and almonds.”
+Almonds are featured in this list of luxury items; they are considered a very special item and were an appropriate gift for a senior officer.

 Another Biblical Reference To Almonds